 Varo accounts come with a competitive 0.50% APY for savings, but it doesn’t stop there.
-If you’re starting out in your savings journey and carry a balance of $5,000 or less, you get a whopping 3.00% APY when you receive direct deposits of $1,000 or more each month.
+If you’re starting out in your savings journey and carry a balance of $5,000 or less, you get a whopping up to 5.00% APY when you receive direct deposits of $1,000 or more each month.

 2. Ally Bank

 Ally is the heaviest hitter in online banking and one of the biggest banks in the US, period.